dimagi/commcare-hq/CONTRIBUTING.rst

 Updating requirements
 ---------------------
-To update requirements edit ``requirements/requirements.in`` for packages for all environments ``requirements/prod-requirements.in`` for packages for production environments only ``requirements/test-requirements.in`` for packages for test environment only ``requirements/dev-requirements.in`` for packages for dev environment only
+To update requirements edit:

+* ``requirements/requirements.in`` for packages for all environments

+* ``requirements/prod-requirements.in`` for packages for production environments only

+* ``requirements/test-requirements.in`` for packages for test environment only

+* ``requirements/dev-requirements.in`` for packages for dev environment only

 and run ``make requirements``.